rikiod/SpaceCommsApp/README.md

 The client in this case, NASA, needs to be able to translate binary, morse code, and English.
 To create a system which performs these actions, we propose

+1. Must be able to enter English
+2. Must have only two inputs

 **System Diagram:**
 My task specifically here is to ask as the translator on planet Earth, meaing that I need to be able to translate between morse code and English.